 HMRC have launched a dedicated helpline for dealing with individuals and businesses that are having cashflow issues due to COVID-19, if you are not going to be able to make a payment to HMRC for Corporation Tax, PAYE, Self-Assessment or VAT please call 0800 0159 559, we recommend that you do this in advance of the due date.

-HMRC are also allowing any self employed individual who has a self assessment payment on account due 31st July 2020 to defer payment to 31st January 2021.
+HMRC are allowing any self employed individual who has a self assessment payment on account due 31st July 2020 to defer payment to 31st January 2021.
 This is automatic and so means that if you don't make the payment due on 31st July 2020 you will not incur penalties or interest.

 The government has announced various measures to help with personal finances, these include Mortgage Holidays and temporary credit card limit increases.
 We recommend that everyone reads Martin Lewis’s Money Saving Expert weekly email, for this weeks please click here.